 Before you install yours, you'll need to clean your door of any grease or debris so that it has a better grip.
-Take a bio-degradable wipe or microfiber cloth and dish soap and make sure you thoroughly dry the area using paper towels after.
+Take a biodegradable wipe or microfiber cloth and dish soap and make sure you thoroughly dry the area using paper towels after.

-If you have a metal front door or glass panes then you can make use of magnetic wreath hooks (opens in new tab), following the same method as when using ribbon or you could use twine.
+If you have a metal front door or glass panes, then you can make use of magnetic wreath hooks (opens in new tab), following the same method as when using ribbon or you could use twine.

 A set of two will hold up to a 10-pound wreath for those with more elaborate Christmas displays.